Is equity release a good idea? Understanding the pros and cons

 Choose when to make payments

-Royal London Equity Release Advisers will only recommend products from lenders that are members of the Equity Release Council.
-This guarantees you the right to make penalty-free payments, subject to lender criteria.
+Royal London Equity Release Advisers will only recommend Lifetime Mortgages from lenders that are members of the Equity Release Council, meaning they meet the recommended product standards.
+As such, you could make penalty-free repayments, subject to lender criteria.
+These could take the form of:

 Never owe more than your home is worth

-Potentially reduce the Inheritance Tax liability due on your estate
+Potentially reduce the Inheritance Tax liability on your estate

-Do bear in mind that the FCA do not regulate Inheritance Tax planning.
+Do bear in mind that the Financial Conduct Authority (FCA) do not regulate Inheritance Tax planning.
 Speak with an adviser qualified in Inheritance Tax planning if this is something you are interested in.

 Interest rates are fixed for life

-Plan with confidence, knowing that lenders will offer to fix the interest rate for life.
-Your adviser will provide a personalised illustration, detailing how much you might owe over time.
+Plan with confidence, knowing that Royal London Equity Release Advisers only work with lenders that offer fixed-for-life interest rates or, where variable, have an upper limit.
+Your adviser will provide a personalised illustration, showing exactly how much you might owe over time.

 Use this information to decide what kind of payments you may want to make and when to potentially stop them in the future.